 India is a unique travel destination with a variety of experiences to offer.
 But at times you just want to skip the crowds, avoid overly populated tourist destinations and venture into the unknown.
-If you are interested in travelling to unexplored holiday destinations, then we recommend some fantastic unexplored places in India that are slowly making their way onto the travel map.
-This is a list of some of our Best Offbeat Places in India.
+If you are interested in travelling to offbeat destinations in India, then we recommend some fantastic unexplored corners that are slowly making their way onto the travel map.
+This is a list of some of our Best Offbeat Travel Destinations in India.

-Beautiful views of the Himalayas in Himachal PradeshPlan your trip
+Beautiful views of the Himalayas await in Thanedhar

 Another one of the offbeat travel destinations in India is Pali in the Marwar region of Rajasthan.
 If you’re looking to see rare wildlife species then opt for The Kumbhalgarh National Park in Rajasthan over Ranthambhore.
 The sanctuary houses many species such as wolves, leopards, hyena, and a range of vividly colored birds.
 You may even spot some crocodiles in the bargain.
 Located right between Jodhpur and Udaipur, it is really easy to reach and has a lovely luxury property you can consider for your stay (Jawai Leopard camp).

 Spot a leopard in the Kumbalgarh national park : credit – Subhkaran_Singh

 Arunachal Pradesh is tucked away in the north-eastern region of India.
 What makes Arunachal Pradesh so special is its untouched natural beauty, consisting of hills, valleys, lakes, rivers, and more.
 It is an adventure traveller’s paradise, with plenty of trekking trails like the Talley Valley trek, Thembang trek, and Ziro trek.
 All these destinations have a spectacular wildlife biodiversity.